-Online Safety Group terms of reference were approved by the Governing body of the school on Date: 10/03/21 The Implementation will be monitored by the Online Safety Group Members, Student Behavior Management Committee Monitoring will take place at regular intervals Term Review of the policy Annually Next anticipated Review date April 2024
+Cyber safety and security policy was approved by the Governing body of the school on 2018 The Implementation of this policy will be monitored by the Online safety group members Student behavior management committee Monitoring will take place at regular intervals Term Wise Review of the policy Term wise Next anticipated Review date April 2024

-Abstract

-This document lays down the school Cyber Safety policy on use of online mechanisms and platforms especially in the context of Online Learning.
+Abstract: This document lays down the school Cyber Safety policy on use of online mechanisms and platforms especially in the context of Online Learning.
 The intention is to make students and parents aware of the best practices and safeguards while using online platforms and make them aware about good online behavior and provide a reliable reporting mechanism in cases a student faces online issues.

 Contents Pages

 Introduction 3

 Objectives 3

 The DO's in the use of Online Technology and Electronic Communication 3

 The DONT's in the use of Technology and Electronic Communication 4

 Tips for safe internet browsing 5

 Cyber Safety Challenges - Related Terms 6

 Consequences of Cyberbullying 6

 If you feel that you are being Cyber Bullied 7

 How Can I Use Cyber Platforms Safely?
 7

-Reporting 8
+Reporting

-Roles and Responsibilities
+Roles and responsibilities 8

-Online Safety Group (OSG)
+Online safety group

 Education -Students/staff/parents

-E-safety curriculum
+E safety curriculum

-Password Policy 9 - 10
+Password Policy 22

-Filtering Policy 11 - 14
+Filtering Policy 27

-Mobile Device Policy 15 - 16
+Mobile Device Policy 32

-Data Protection Policy 17 - 19
+Data Protection Policy 37

-Fair Processing Notice 20 - 21
+Fair Processing Notice 43

-Policy for Safe Use of Photographs and Videos 22 - 23
+Policy for Safe Use of Photographs and Videos 46

-Computing and ICT Policy 24 - 27
+Computing and ICT Policy 49